Serena decries frequency of drug tests

 WIMBLEDON -- Serena Williams said on Sunday that she was "frustrated" by what she described as a discrepancy in the frequency of drug testing across the tennis tour, publicly addressing her recent missed test before her opening match here on Monday.

-Deadspin initially reported the missed test, prompting Williams' spokesperson to respond via statement last week by saying the tennis star was not at home when a tester made a surprise visit to her Florida home on June 14.
+Deadspin initially reported the missed test, prompting Williams' spokesperson to respond via statement last week by saying the tennis star was not at her Florida home when a tester made a surprise visit on June 14.
 The U.S. Anti-Doping Agency (USADA), meanwhile, said it had tested her on three occasions this year.

 "I actually thought the article was interesting, to be honest, because I never knew that I was tested so much more than everyone else," Williams told reporters.
 "When I saw it, I actually learned from it.
 I thought, 'Wow.
 I literally didn't know that.'